 Be that as it may, amid weekends, their sales go up to 5 mobiles.
 Concerning lead times, their standard lead time is 23 days.
 However, amid peak season, it can reach up to 32 days.

-This implies that Mobile First needs around 114 units of safety stock to guard against the unseen or peak season.
+(5 x 32) (2 x 23) = 114.
+This implies that, Mobile First needs around 114 units of safety stock to guard against the unseen or peak season.

-Subsequently, with 114 units in safety stock, selling around 20 mobiles on a normal week (2 every day on weekdays and five on weekends), Mobile First will have enough stock to last about a month and a half.
+Subsequently, with 114 units in safety stock, they may sell around 20 mobiles on a normal week (2 every day on weekdays and five on weekends).
+Thus, Mobile First will have enough stock to last about a month and a half.

-Your safety stock can protect you against all possible lead and demand time, furnishing you with enough stock to handle any sudden events.
-However, if your product is season-based, similar to winter jackets, you’ll need to modify your safety stock level to oblige the peak season demand.
+Your safety stock can protect you against all possible lead and demand time.
+Thus, furnishing you with enough stock to handle any sudden events.
+However, if product is season-based, similar to winter jackets, you’ll need to modify safety stock level to oblige peak season demand.

-Once the pinnacle seasons pass, it’s a great time to reduce your safety stock levels once more, as more security stock is directly proportional to higher conveying costs.
-All things considered, individuals are significantly less interested in buying a set of winter jackets amidst the summer season rather than the winter season.
+Once the pinnacle seasons pass, it’s a great time to reduce your safety stock levels once more; as more security stock is directly proportional to higher conveying costs.
+All things considered, individuals are significantly less interested in buying a set of winter jackets amidst summer rather than winter.

 Let’s go back to our initial discussion and calculate Reorder point for Mobile First:

-But how to ensure you have an order placed when stock levels hit the reorder point?
+How to ensure you have an order placed when stock levels hit the reorder level?

 Monitoring the stock you’ve sold each day is simple when you’re beginning with a single store.
 But once your sales increase across various channels, physically recording each sale can be a very tedious task.

-If missing the reordering point happens frequently, you might need to look into a good inventory management software for your business that keeps track of reorder points.
+If missing the reordering point happens frequently, you might need inventory management software to keep track of reorder points.

-If maintained with care, it’ll track all your stock development over all the channels, and once your stocks hit the reorder point, the software will alert you to submit another order request.
-That way, you won’t need to keep a manual eye on your stock with the stock control tool doing the work for you.
+If maintained with care, it’ll track all your stock development over all the channels.
+And once your stocks hit the reorder point, the software will alert you to submit another order request.
+That way, you won’t need to keep a manual eye on your stock with the stock control tool at work.

 Mechanizing your stock procedures implies that everybody wins.

-You won’t have to put things on backorder and tell your clients, “Goodness, I’m sad, we’re out of goods, and we can’t get a new item for one more week” and frustrating them.
-With respect to your clients, they’ll soon realize that you’re a dealer that is always ready to deliver, and now that you’ve won their trust, they’ll generally be returning with more orders.
+You won’t have to put things on backorder and face bad customer experience claims.
+With respect to your clients, they’ll soon realize that you’re a dealer that is always ready to deliver.
+Now that you’ve won their trust, they’ll generally be returning with more orders.